DrewMilloy/NutCase/README.md

 ## Usage

 ```
+import NutCase

-"this is a sentence".camelCase() // --> thisIsASentence
+"this is a sentence".camelCased() // --> thisIsASentence

+"this is a sentence".sentenceCased() // --> This is a sentence

+"this is a sentence".titleCased() // --> This Is A Sentence

+"this is a sentence".pascalCased() // --> ThisIsASentence

+"this is a sentence".snakeCased() // --> this_is_a_sentence

+"this is a sentence".kebabCased() // --> this-is-a-sentence
 ```

 ## Installation via Swift Package Manager